trambarhq/relaks-django-todo-example/README.md

     }
 ```

 An extra item is rendered at the end for adding new todo.
-Its `todo` prop will be `undefined`.
+It has a key of 0 and its `todo` prop will be `undefined`.

 ## TodoView